Mariah Carey’s Christmas Album Is the Only Thing That Will Never Suck

 The only thing that stands the test of time is Mariah Carey’s Christmas album, Merry Christmas.
 I mean it.
 The ONLY thing.
 And I’m not just talking about “All I Want for Christmas Is You,” which has proven its cultural dominance by earning Mariah $60 million in royalties over the years and being the only song played at CVS.
 I’m talking about the deep cuts, too — the five songs exclusively about Jesus being born, the “Santa Claus Is Comin’ to Town (Anniversary Mix).”
 It is impossible to get tired of this album; listening to this album is never a disappointing choice.
 As an experiment, try listening to it for the rest of your life, and you’ll see what I mean.

 Mariah Carey released Merry Christmas, her fourth studio album and first Christmas album, on November 1, 1994.
 She was 24 years old, and on the album cover, she wore a full Santa bodysuit, kneeling into a pile of snow in a way that suggested the suit was, improbably, 100 percent waterproof.
 Somewhere in suburban Illinois, my mom heard a clarion call, which sounded like Mariah screaming, “Glo-oooo–ooooo-oooooria!!!!!!”
-Over the next decade, my mother would play this album roughly five thousand times, in the process indoctrinating her oldest child (me) — a Jewess merely six years away from her Mariah Carey-themed Bat Mitzvah — into the cult of Merry Christmas.
+Over the next decade, my mother would play this album roughly five thousand times, in the process indoctrinating her oldest child (me) — a Jewess merely six years away from incorporating Mariah Carey into her Bat Mitzvah theme — into the cult of Merry Christmas.

 It’s now been 24 years since the album’s initial release, which means that since my mom’s unwitting hypnosis via whistle tone, an entire Mariah Carey could have been born, grown up, recorded Merry Christmas, then waltzed outside in a bodysuit to fall into a pile of snow on purpose.
-Over that time period, the album has sold more than 15 million copies around the world to become the best-selling Christmas album of all time, and deeply inspired Justin Bieber.
+Over that time period, the album has sold more than 15 million copies around the world to become the best-selling Christmas album of all time, plus deeply inspired Justin Bieber.
 Personally, I have listened to this album so often that I have learned all of the words, then forgotten every single one of them because they began to sound like nothing.
 Despite being an idiot who has subscriptions to Tidal, Apple Music, and Spotify (please … let me live my streaming ho life), I purchased Merry Christmas on vinyl last month.
 My point is, I am a Merry Christmas psychopath who comes from a long line (the longest possible line, if you think about it) of original Merry Christmas psychopaths.
 And my nearly two decades of research have led me to conclude that it is the only thing that will never let me down.

 No matter how many times you listen to Merry Christmas, you will always be stunned by the number of syllables that Mariah Carey is able to give to previously small words.
 Her vocals are spectacular, of course, but her lung capacity is disturbing.
 In “Gloria (In Excelsis Deo),” Mariah gives the word “Bethlehem” nine syllables, the word “deo” eight syllables, and the word “newborn” five syllables.
 On “Santa Claus Is Coming to Town,” she gives the word “town” 10 syllables (11 if you count the “woo!” at the end of the word).
 “Get” gets seven syllables in “Miss You Most (at Christmastime).”
 Mariah sings the word “Jesus” upwards of 40 times on this album.
 And guess what?
 It never stops sounding great!